Azure/azure-docs-sdk-java/docs-ref-services/latest/core-http-netty-readme.md

 ### Create a Simple Client

-Create a Netty Http client that uses port 80 and has no proxy.
+Create a Netty HttpClient that uses port 80 and has no proxy.

 ```java readme-sample-createBasicClient
 HttpClient client = new NettyAsyncHttpClientBuilder().build();